mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-## Create a new Custom Resource
+## Create a new Infrastructure Resource

 ::: info
-In the following paragraphs, we are going to use the `miactl` tool to create a new Custom Resource.
+In the following paragraphs, we are going to use the `miactl` tool to create a new Infrastructure Resource.

 Make sure to [configure miactl](/cli/miactl/20_setup.md) before proceeding with the next steps.
 :::

 ### Define the new Marketplace item

-First of all, we need to create a new file that includes the Marketplace item information and the Custom Resource that we want to add.
+First of all, we need to create a new file that includes the Marketplace item information and the Infrastructure Resource that we want to add.

-Here is an example of Marketplace item definition for a template-based Custom Resource:
+Here is an example of Marketplace item definition for a template-based Infrastructure Resource:

 <details>
 <summary>template-custom-resource.yaml</summary>